harisont/pockebooks/README.md

 # Pockebooks

-A simple Python script to build ebooks from a [Pocket](https://getpocket.com) list of articles yet to read.
+A simple Python script to build ebooks from a [Pocket](https://getpocket.com) list of unread articles.

 ## Is Pockebooks for you?
 No, it is for me.